shivam1608/GExists/README.md

 # GExists
-Java library to check if Gmail/Google Username exists or not you know why to use it ;)
+Java library to check if Gmail/Google Username exists or not you know why to use it ;) i made this for my own use but you guys can use it too its well documentated

 ### Version : 0.1